open-voice-interoperability/beaconforge/V3/README.md

 ```
 * Expected answer:
 ```
-{"ovon": {"conversation": {"id": "conv_1699812834794"}, "schema": {"version": "0.9.4", "url": "not_published_yet"},
+{"openFloor": {"conversation": {"id": "31050879662407560061859425913208"}, "schema": {"version": "1.0.0"}, "sender":
+{"serviceUrl": "http://youraccount.pythonanywhere.com", "speakerUri": "tag:youraccount.pythonanywhere.com,2025:4567"},
-"sender": {"from": "http://youracount.pythonanywhere.com"}, "events": [{"eventType": "utterance", "parameters":
+"events": [{"eventType": "utterance", "parameters": {"dialogEvent": {"speakerUri":
-{"dialogEvent": {"speakerId": "assistant", "span": {"startTime": "2025-04-15 07:26:16"}, "features": {"text":
+"tag:youraccount.pythonanywhere.com,2025:4567", "span": {"startTime": "2025-05-22 16:44:24+02:00"}, "features": {"text":
 {"mimeType": "text/plain", "tokens": [{"value": "Hello, I'm Athena, your Smart Library Agent.
-I'm glad you're interested in \"Heart of Darkness\".
-It is an intense and powerful novella written by Joseph Conrad, first published in serial form in 1899 and then in book form in 1902.\n\nThe story recounts the travel of Charles Marlow, the protagonist, up the Congo River in Central Africa, as an agent for a Belgian ivory trading company.
-The novel is a complex exploration of the attitudes people hold on what constitutes a barbarian versus a civilized society, and the attitudes on colonialism and racism that were part and parcel of European imperialism.\n\n\"Heart of Darkness\" is notable for its narrative structure, as it's a story within a story.
-Conrad uses innovative, impressionistic methods of description that were new and exciting at the time of publication and have since become hallmarks of modernist literature.\n\nPlease note that
-\"Heart of Darkness\" has been both praised and criticized for its handling of the colonial subjects and its portrayal of Africa and Africans.
-It is a profound and influential work that continues to inspire discussions and analyses."}]}}}}}]}}
+I'm pleased to assist you with your query.\n\n\"The Heart of Darkness\" is a classic novel written by Joseph Conrad.
+Published in 1899, the book is a captivating exploration of the harsh realities of European colonialism and imperialism.
+The narrative is about a voyage up the Congo River into the Congo Free State, in the heart of Africa, by the story's narrator, Marlow.\n\nMarlow's journey is a metaphorical one, exploring themes of good and evil, morality, and the depths of the human soul.
+As he ventures deeper into the unknown, he is confronted with the darkness within himself and the horrifying realization of what mankind is capable of.\n\nJoseph Conrad masterfully intertwines a psychological journey with a physical one, resulting in a story that has left a lasting impression on literature. \"Heart of Darkness\" is often regarded as an indictment of colonialism, and it raises profound questions about civilization, culture, and what it means to be human.\n\nPlease note that while the book is highly acclaimed, it's also been criticized for its depiction of Africa and Africans.
+Conrad's portrayal reflects the prejudices of his time, and contemporary readers often discuss these issues while studying the book. \n\nRemember, the story is dense and symbolic, so it might require careful and patient reading.
+But it's a rewarding experience for those who appreciate its themes and Conrad's skillful, atmospheric prose."}]}}}}}]}}
 ```
 ### Example 4: Send a general utterance.
 * In this example the Orchestrator dispatcher recognizes that the utterance request is generic and not related to any specific intent concepts, therefore it routes the message to be served by the Pete General Purpose AI Agent.